UCI-GDIM31/class-activities-celotolosa/README.md

 The relationship between classes and components are like a tree.
 The scene makes up a game, which is made up of game objects, which have components.
 A component can be a script which is made up of classes which can be defined as a monobehaviour.
 In classes, methods are defined and called within which have variables and sets of code.

 The balls get extremely bright because the ball is getting multiplied by a brightness multiplier

+### W4
+Table #18
+Lines 17, 28, and 32.
+Line 17 is a private boolean member variable under the CatW4 class Line 28 is an if statement, checking whether the user is pressing space and is on the ground, so if if they're jumping, _isGrounded is false
+Line 32  _isGrounded member variable set to false, BECAUSE user is jumping

+The objects that we added to the rigidbodies are the cat and ball.
+I checked IsTrigger on the goal.

+My game didn't work when I did this, because when I collided with the goal my cat started spinning.
+This was because I didnt freeze the Z Axis on my cat, so it wouldn't stop.
+It also depended on my specific capsule collider size.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727